Golang Release 1.21: maps

 func Copy[M1 ~map[K]V, M2 ~map[K]V, K comparable, V any](dst M1, src M2)

-function expects one argument that should be of type M
+The Clone function expects one argument that should be of type M, which is a map and returns a map of exactly the

-function has the same expectations; it handles the M1
+The Copy function has the same expectations; it handles the M1 and M2 type, which both represent a map with K

 Let us now check the examples for Clone function: